data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

 library(dataedu)
 ```

-## But what about different courses?
+## But What About Different Courses?

 Are there course-specific differences in how much time students spend on the
 course as well as in how time spent is related to the percentage of points